phase2/outline/packages/controllers/adopted-stylesheets/README.md

 ## Overview

-Adopted stylesheets are a way to apply styles to a document or a shadow root.
+Adopted stylesheets are a method to apply styles to a document or a shadow root.
 They are a part of the CSS Shadow Parts specification.
-You can read more about them [here](https://wicg.github.io/construct-stylesheets/).
+Unfortunately, the original documentation link is no longer available.
+However, you can find more information about adopted stylesheets and their usage in web components in the following resources:

+- [MDN Web Docs: Document adoptedStyleSheets](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptedStyleSheets): This documentation provides an in-depth look at the `adoptedStyleSheets` property of the `Document` interface.
+- [MDN Web Docs: ShadowRoot adoptedStyleSheets](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/adoptedStyleSheets): This documentation provides an in-depth look at the `adoptedStyleSheets` property of the `ShadowRoot` interface.

 ## Methods